 I want to share with you how to make a beaded bracelet.
 Making your own jewelry is perfect for Frugal Gift Giving.
+This bracelet would make an excellent Christmas or birthday gift.

 For those of you who didn't know I used to own my own jewelry business called MJennings Designs, LLC.
 Just last night I said to my husband it feels "nice" to not be beading like crazy during the holiday season.
 However, it did make me think of how when I started beading what a stress reliever it was.
 I thought I would share with you a few basics on how to make a beaded bracelet as it is very frugal to make your own handmade gifts.
 Not only frugal but there is something very special about getting a gift from someone that they made for you.